alliebalter-kennedy/JIF-virtual-expedition/README.md

 This course was originally hosted in Google Drive so that students could easily collaborate in the same document, so we recommend using this in Google Drive if possible.
 A [Google Drive version of the course is available here]([url](https://drive.google.com/drive/folders/1QY8tYyHddSGzoEAyU5GwcshcwYHZTMGw?usp=sharing)), but may not be available indefinitely.

-Please reach out to Arianna Varuolo-Clarke (EMAIL) and/or Allie Balter-Kennedy (EMAIL) if you are having trouble accessing these resources or have any questions!
+Please reach out to Arianna Varuolo-Clarke (avclarke@ucar.edu) and/or Allie Balter-Kennedy (abalter@ldeo.columbia.edu) if you are having trouble accessing these resources or have any questions!
 We'd also love to hear about how you are using any or all of these resources - we created them to be shared and hope that you are able to bring the Juneau Icefield to your own classroom!